bitcoin-sv-specs/brfc-paymail/src/07-public-profile.md

 ## Server Response

-The server response is a JSON object containing contact card information.
+The server response is a JSON object containing public profile information.
 The only pieces of information are name and avatar.
 However, because we use JSON, it will be possible to extend this protocol to include additional information later on.

 ### 200 OK